linzjs/linz/docs/forgot_password.rst

 Once you have the link, you simply need to send it to the email address with instructions on what to do next; click on the link.

+This is something you'll have to implement yourself.
+Linz does not provide any capabilities to send emails.
+Linz is based on Express though, so you have all of it's templating capabilities at hand.
+See `using template engines with Express`_.

 Verifying ownership of the email address
 ========================================